The Differences in Gasoline

 Because Michigan has a Motor Fuels Quality program, every gasoline sold in this state should meet the minimum standards and perform satisfactorily in the average consumer's vehicle provided they have purchased the recommended octane.
 The added benefits that some marketers offer is a matter of consumer preference based upon their vehicle needs and driving experiences.
 If a particular vehicle performs best on one type of gasoline, you may wish to stick to that type for best engine performance and longevity.

-Should you have questions or concerns regarding the quantity or quality of gasoline you have received, please contact the Michigan Department of Agriculture, Consumer Complaint Toll Free Hotline at 1-800-MDA-FUEL.
+Should you have questions or concerns regarding the quantity or quality of gasoline you have received, please contact the Michigan Department of Agriculture & Rural Development, Consumer Complaint Toll Free Hotline at 1-800-MDA-FUEL.

-For more information on Michigan gasoline, check out the MDA's Michigan Gasoline Corner web page.
-And don't forget the State of Michigan's Gasoline Savings page.
+For more information on Michigan gasoline, check out the MDARD's Michigan Gasoline Corner web page.